mono-koto/build-with-pyusd/docs/smart-contract/02-first-contract.md

 forge build
 ```

 It should!
-If not, make you copied the above correctly.
-Once it's building, let's now commit our work to git:
+If not, make sure you copied the above correctly.
+Once it's building, let's commit our code to git:

 ```shell
 git add src/HelloPYUSD.sol